Ed Harris

 Edward Allen Harris (born November 28, 1950) is an American actor and filmmaker.
 Harris received nominations for the Academy Award for Best Supporting Actor for his performances in Apollo 13 (1995), The Truman Show (1998), and The Hours (2002).
-He also directed and starred in Pollock (2000) and Appaloosa (2008), the former earning him a nomination for the Academy Award for Best Actor.
+He also directed and starred in Pollock (2000), for which he was nominated for the Academy Award for Best Actor, and Appaloosa (2008).

-Harris has appeared in numerous leading and supporting roles, including Knightriders (1981), Creepshow (1982), The Right Stuff, Under Fire (both 1983), Places in the Heart, Swing Shift (both 1984), Alamo Bay, Sweet Dreams (both 1985), Jacknife, The Abyss (both 1989), State of Grace (1990), Glengarry Glen Ross (1992), The Firm (1993), Nixon (1995), The Rock (1996), Stepmom (1998), A Beautiful Mind, Enemy at the Gates (both 2001), A History of Violence (2005), Gone Baby Gone (2007), The Way Back (2010), Snowpiercer (2013), A Crooked Somebody, Mother! (both 2017), The Lost Daughter (2021), Top Gun: Maverick (2022), Love Lies Bleeding, and Riff Raff (both 2024).
+Harris has appeared in numerous leading and supporting roles, including Knightriders (1981), Creepshow (1982), The Right Stuff (1983), Places in the Heart (1984), The Abyss (1989), Glengarry Glen Ross (1992), The Firm (1993), Nixon (1995), The Rock (1996), Stepmom (1998), A Beautiful Mind, Enemy at the Gates (both 2001), A History of Violence (2005), Gone Baby Gone, National Treasure: Book of Secrets (both 2007), The Way Back (2010), Snowpiercer (2013), Mother!
+(2017), The Lost Daughter (2021), and Top Gun: Maverick (2022).

 On television, Harris is notable for his roles as Warren on the CBS drama series Lou Grant (1979–81) and Miles Roby on the HBO drama miniseries Empire Falls (2005).
-For his portrayal of John McCain on the HBO political drama television film Game Change (2012), Harris won the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.
-He starred as William / The Man in Black on the HBO dystopian sci-fi western series Westworld (2016–22), for which he was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
+He also starred as William / The Man in Black on the HBO dystopian sci-fi western series Westworld (2016–22).

 Early life and education

-Harris was born at Englewood Hospital in Englewood, New Jersey, and grew up in the suburb of Tenafly, New Jersey, the son of Margaret (née Sholl), a travel agent, and Robert L. "Bob" Harris (1922–2014), who sang with the Fred Waring chorus and worked at the bookstore of the Art Institute of Chicago.
+Harris was born at Englewood Hospital in Englewood, New Jersey, and grew up in the suburb of Tenafly, New Jersey, the son of Margaret, a travel agent, and Robert L. Harris (1922–2014), who sang with the Fred Waring chorus and worked at the bookstore of the Art Institute of Chicago.
 Ed has an older brother, Robert and a younger brother, Paul.
 Ed grew up in a middle-class Presbyterian family.
 His parents were from Oklahoma.
 He graduated from Tenafly High School in 1969, where he had played on the football team and served as the team's captain in his senior year.

 A star athlete in high school, Ed Harris played varsity football at Columbia University and was a teammate of future United States Attorney General Eric Holder.
-At Columbia, where he said he succumbed to the "Morningside Heights blues" after two years, he was a resident in Carman Hall.
+At Columbia, he was a resident in Carman Hall.
 When his family moved to New Mexico two years later, Harris followed, having discovered his interest in acting in various theater plays.
 He enrolled at the University of Oklahoma to study drama.
 After several successful roles in local theaters (such as the Jewel Box Theater in Oklahoma City), he moved to Los Angeles and enrolled at the California Institute of the Arts, where he spent two years and graduated with a Bachelor of Fine Arts in 1975.